KurtSanders/Hubitat-Dywarmic-Integration/README.md

 A: After expiration, you can renew the subscription for free.
 The Trial Edition allows you to use all free API products but limits the quota of API calls.
 For more information about the quota, see [Pricing](https://developer.Tuya.com/en/docs/iot/membership-service?id=K9m8k45jwvg9j&_source=bb1b5b405f43ab2b3c7a7cb9ca95773d).

 **Q: Issues / Limitations**

+* Updates to a towel warmer firmware or API may render this custom device driver's connectivity in the future.
+Please report to Habitat's open forum support thread.

 **Q: Misc Features / Tips**